eleggat/phydiv/proposal.md

 **Input:**
 1. A .fasta file containing community sequences, or a .csv file containing GenBank accession numbers, and
 2. a site by species matrix for the communities of interest.
+3. Optional: Species may be removed from the communities prior to metric calculation with a user specification

 If using accession numbers, the .csv should be two columns, with species name or ID in the first and accession number in the second.
 The format of the species names/IDs does not matter, but should be consistent.
+/n
 *Example .csv:*
 |Species id|Accession number|
 |----------|----------------|